AishwaryaPramod99/Aishwarya_Portfolio/critique-by-design.md

 Rank: 9/10  <br>
 Reasoning: This visualization is helpful for those interested in understanding the impact of COVID-19 on air travel. <br>

-2. Completeness
-The visualization does not contain more explanations of important external factors like restrictions of travel that may have resulted in these patterns.<br>
+2. Completeness: The visualization does not contain more explanations of important external factors like restrictions of travel that may have resulted in these patterns.<br>
 Rank: 6/10 <br>
 Reasoning: The data shown is clear and easy to understand but adding annotations or some marks in the chart for major dates or events would definitely help improve better understanding for the readers. <br>

-3. Perceptibility
-The graph is not cluttered and well-spaced making easy to read and understand with properly marked labels and timeframes. <br>
+3. Perceptibility: The graph is not cluttered and well-spaced making easy to read and understand with properly marked labels and timeframes. <br>
 Rank: 7/10 <br>
 Reasoning: The graph is perceptible and line chart is appropriate for showing trends over time.
 But some readers may find it slightly difficult to identify the differences between daily variations and the average line without having a closer look.

-4. Truthfulness
-The graph correct demonstrates what it claims that is daily travelers passing through TSA checkpoints.
+4. Truthfulness: The graph correct demonstrates what it claims that is daily travelers passing through TSA checkpoints.
 The data is trust-worthy without having any incorrect or inaccurate information. <br>
 Rank: 10/10 <br>
 Reasoning: The data is represented accurately and it uses a trustable source (TSA) and does not misrepresent the data or make incorrect comparisons.

-5. Intuitiveness
-The chart is intuitive and has time series data.
-The labeling add in more clarity, but the lack of context could make it harder for unfamiliar audiences. <br>
+5. Intuitiveness: The chart is intuitive and has time series data.
+The labeling adds in more clarity, but the lack of context could make it harder for unfamiliar audiences. <br>
 Rank: 8/10 <br>
 Reasoning: While the graph is  easy to understand, some target groups may not be familiar with the concept of TSA checkpoints or the 7-day average and more information can be given on that for better understanding.

-6. Aesthetics
-The graph is clean and not cluttered.
+6. Aesthetics: The graph is clean and not cluttered.
 It is looks professional yet plain, so can be made more visually appealing in terms of design. <br>
 Rank: 6/10 <br>
 Reasoning: The design is functional but lacks strong visual appeal.
 A more visually engaging color palette or additional design elements could make it more impactful.

-7. Engagement
-The chart highlights the key impact of air travel due to COVID-19 which might prompt discussions on related topics like how to recover from this economic situation and the future of the airlines industry. <br>
+7. Engagement: The chart highlights the key impact of air travel due to COVID-19 which might prompt discussions on related topics like how to recover from this economic situation and the future of the airlines industry. <br>
 Rank: 8/10 <br>
 Reasoning: The sharp drop in numbers of passengers mainly during the initial months of the pandemic motivates the target audience to dive in further and consider the broader implications of the data.

-Overall Observations:
+Overall Observations: <br>

-The graph effectively shows the impact of COVID-19 on U.S. air travel with the sharp decline in March 2020.
-The inclusion of the 7-day average line helps in understanding the overall trend.
-However, it could benefit from a few improvements:

 The visualization highlights the sudden decline during the months when COVID-19 occurred making it very impactful to the readers of this chart.
 Including the 7-day average assists in understanding the overall trend, however it there are few improvements to make it better:

-    Adding annotations to highlight key events (e.g. decline due to COVID-19).
+* Adding annotations to highlight key events (e.g. decline due to COVID-19).
-    Enhancing the visual design to be more engaging.
+* Enhancing the visual design to be more engaging.

 Audience:
 The general audience is more interested in how COVID-19 has affected travel.
 This can be public health officials, airline industry or general people of the media.
 This is the most effective visualization for this audience, though it may need more details for those who are unfamiliar with TSA checkpoint data.

 Closing:
 This feedback is helpful as a review of how the visualization was presented but it does not say much about what really can make things effective like adding contextual annotations to the graph.
-I suggest:
+I suggest:<br>
-Shifting from daily data to yearly data, making the chart easier to interpret over a long time-period.
+Shifting from daily data to yearly data, making the chart easier to interpret over a long time-period. <br>
-Adding context like key event markers, government advisories, holiday spikes.
+Adding context like key event markers, government advisories, holiday spikes. <br>
-Simple yet impressive colors to make it more appealing and accessible to colorblind users.
+Simple yet impressive colors to make it more appealing and accessible to colorblind users. <br>
-Facilitate colours more to make the graph sensitive to the major points of highlighting, like the difference between 2020 and other years, which will empower it to retain the viewers' attention.
+Facilitate colours more to make the graph sensitive to the major points of highlighting, like the difference between 2020 and other years, which will empower it to retain the viewers' attention. <br>
 Add historical context to this graph by adding data from 2000-2020 which shows viewers the magnitude of how big this change has been.